by Jean and Roxanne Riggs

 Keep the herbs as whole as possible until you are ready to use them.
 This will help to preserve the flavors.
 Mix them up and put them into a jar or plastic tub with a tight-fitting lid.
 We like the newer, small plastic tubs because it is so easy to get at the contents when you want to use them.

 A good salt substitute can be made with 2 tbsp. basil, 1 tbsp. thyme, 1 tbsp. marjoram, 2 tsp. lovage, 2 tsp. sage, and 2 tsp. savory.

 When it comes to culinary herbs, you should enjoy, enjoy, enjoy.
 That’s why drying and preserving them correctly is so important!

-Jean and Roxanne Riggs operated Sunshine Farm and Garden in Commerce Township, MI.
+Jean and Roxanne Riggs operated Sunshine Farm and Garden in Oakland County, MI.